Resource theory of unextendibility and non-asymptotic quantum capacity: Unextendibility, non-asymptotic one-way distillable entanglement, and non-asymptotic quantum capacity

 \begin{remark} Due to the facts that $D_h^{\varepsilon}(\rho\Vert\sigma) \geq D_h^{\varepsilon}(\rho\Vert\sigma')$ for $0 \leq \sigma \leq \sigma'$, $D_h^{\varepsilon}(\rho\Vert c \sigma) = D_h^{\varepsilon}(\rho\Vert\sigma) - \log_2 c$ for $c >0$ \cite[Lemma~7]{DTW14}, $D_h^{\varepsilon}(\rho\Vert \rho) = \log_2\!\(\frac{1}{1-\varepsilon}\)$, and by applying the same reasoning as in \eqref{eq:log-k-bnd-1}--\eqref{eq:log-k-bnd-last}, we conclude that

 which provides a limitation on the $(\varepsilon,k)$-unextendibility of any quantum channel. \end{remark}

-By turning around the bound in \eqref{eq:k-ext-q-cap-bnd}, we find the following alternative way of expressing it: \begin{remark} The number of ebits ($\log_2 M$) transmitted by a $(1,M,\varepsilon)$ entanglement transmission protocol conducted over a quantum channel $\mc{N}$ and assisted by a $k$-extendible post processing is bounded from above as
+By turning around the bound in \eqref{eq:k-ext-q-cap-bnd}, we find the following alternative way of expressing it: \begin{remark} The number of ebits ($\log_2 M$) transmitted by a $(1,M,\varepsilon)$ entanglement transmission protocol over a quantum channel $\mc{N}$ and assisted by a $k$-extendible post processing is bounded from above as where $E^\varepsilon_{k}(R;B)_{\tau}$ is defined in \eqref{def:hypothesis}. \end{remark}